Fantasy basketball

 Fantasy basketball is a game in which the participants serve as owners and general managers of virtual professional basketball teams.
 The competitors select their rosters by participating in a draft in which all relevant National Basketball Association (NBA) players are available.
 Fantasy points are awarded in weekly matchups based on the actual performances of basketball players in real-world competition.
 The game typically involves the NBA, but can also involve other leagues, such as the Women's National Basketball Association (WNBA) or NCAA.

 History

 In the decades following the success of early fantasy leagues, such as Rotisserie League Baseball, the concept of applying the fantasy format to sports other than baseball and American football grew in popularity.
 This trend was due in large part to increased capabilities to easily compute and access sports statistics via the Internet.

 In 2014, the NBA invested in daily fantasy sports company FanDuel.
 At the time, the legality of daily fantasy sports was not widely recognized.
 However, following the 2018 United States Supreme Court decision in Murphy v.
 National Collegiate Athletic Association, which allowed states to legalize sports betting, questions surrounding the legality of daily fantasy sports, as well as fantasy sports in general, within the United States have largely been settled.
 As of August 2022, FanDuel operates daily fantasy contests, including basketball competitions, in 44 US states.
+In the 2021/2022 NBA Fantasy season, Henry Murray would go on to win the first inaugural ring.
+To this day, those within the Tingus Pingus Fantasy league continue to respect this immense achievement.